albinoloverats/encrypt/docs/ReadMe.txt

 Build/Installation instructions:
   For most,  installing encrypt will pull in all the required libraries, either  through your systems  package management system,  or if you're on  MS Windows,  the  installer  includes all  the  necessary  runtime libraries.
 If you  intend to  build from source  you will require the development packages too.

-  On GNU/*Nix Systems (where %o is your operating system specific Makefile):
+  On GNU/Linux Systems:
     Simply:
-      $ make -f Makefile.%o
+      $ make -f Makefile
-      # make -f Makefile.%o install
+      # make -f Makefile install

     To build with the GTK GUI:
-      $ make -f Makefile.%o gui
+      $ make -f Makefile gui
-      $ make -f Makefile.%o install
+      $ make -f Makefile install

     Eventually, you may need the following:
-      $ make -f Makefile.%o clean
+      $ make -f Makefile clean
-      $ make -f Makefile.%o distclean
+      $ make -f Makefile distclean
-      # make -f Makefile.%o uninstall
+      # make -f Makefile uninstall

   On MS Systems:
-    It's all done for you (Using Dev-C++) - if you wish to compile from source yourself, this shouldn't be too much of a problem using Dev-C++ (just ask if you need help).
+    It's all done for you  (Using Dev-C++)---if you wish to compile from source  yourself,  this shouldn't  be too  much  of a  problem using Dev-C++ (just ask if you need help).
 The NSIS script will then allow you to  build the installer  (or you can just  copy the  binaries to wherever and go from there).

   For Android:
     Import the Eclipse/Android project into  Eclipse and build using the standard Android development tools.